 I wouldn’t recommend it as stuff in a toy (though my kids were keen to try it out..
 I wonder how flat and hard it would get after a while..), but shredded paper makes excellent stuffing for “stuff paper bag projects”.
 Eg. here is a great Leaf Sewing Project for Kids or take a peak at our Rain Cloud, Stuffed Sheep Mobile or Stuffed Hearts for other project ideas to do with kids!

 18 Paper Clay

-I LOVE the idea of Paper Clay – if you make this paper clay recipe, however, be warned, yours will not be this white.
-This recipe uses Toilet Paper – so isn’t that eco really.. but you can use the SAME recipe and substitute the tissue paper with shredded paper and then get modelling!
+I LOVE the idea of Paper Clay – if you make this paper clay recipe, however, be warned, yours will not be white but still a wonderful medium to work with!

 19 Shredded Paper Angel Wings